shanecav/horizon-redux/README.md

 // called every time new messages are added. horizonRedux.takeLatest(
   'WATCH_MESSAGES',
-  (horizon, action) => horizon('messages').order('datetime', 'descending').limit(10).watch(),
+  (horizon, action) => horizon('messages').order('datetime', 'descending').limit(action.payload).watch(),
   (result, action, dispatch) => dispatch({type: 'NEW_MESSAGES', payload: result}),
   (err, action, dispatch) => console.log('failed to load messages:', err) )
+// Notice how we added an actionTaker after the middleware has already been
+// added to the store - horizon-redux internally stores an array of actionTakers,
+// which the middleware returned by `createMiddleware()` accesses.
+This allows
-// You can add/remove actionTakers any time, even after creating the middleware.
+// you to add/remove actionTakers at any time.

-// Now we can dispatch the action that tells Horizon to watch for chat messages. store.dispatch({ type: 'WATCH_MESSAGES' })
+// Now we can dispatch the action that tells Horizon to watch for chat messages. store.dispatch({ type: 'WATCH_MESSAGES', payload: 10 })

-// addActionTaker returns a manager for that actionTaker with a remove() method.
+// addActionTaker returns an actionTakerManager with a remove() method.
 // Removing an actionTaker automatically unsubscribes from all Horizon subscriptions
 // associated with it, and removes it from horizonRedux. (takeEvery and
 // takeLatest also return a manager.) const someActionTaker = horizonRedux.addActionTaker(/* ... */)
 someActionTaker.remove()
 ```

-#### Some key points to note:

-* `horizonRedux` stores an array of actionTakers internally, which the middleware returned by `createMiddleware()` accesses.
-This allows you to add/remove actionTakers at any time, and the middleware will respond accordingly.
-* If the Horizon client instance passed to `HorizonRedux` isn't connected, the returned `horizonRedux` instance will internally queue all actions passed through its middleware, and then replay them to itself once the Horizon client instance connects to the Horizon server.
-This way, no actions are lost during connection downtime.

 #### Check out the [chat-app](examples/chat-app) example in this repo for a basic working example based on the chat-app example from Horizon.io